 Everyone has a different custody situation, so it is always best to speak with an attorney about your particular case.

 Just because you are going through a divorce does not mean you have to handle all of the issues on your own.
 Divorces are complex, so let Emy A. Cordano stand by your side through the process.
 She is a skilled and experienced divorce attorney who will vigorously defend your rights during a divorce proceeding, especially when it comes to issues dealing with your children.
 Together, you can make sure everyone’s best interests are looked after.
-When you need a Salt Lake City child custody attorney, you can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+When you need a Salt Lake City child custody attorney, you can contact us by clicking here or call us at 801-804-5152 for a legal consultation.